-* TSX down 10.71 points, or 0.08 pct, at 13,577.27 * Gold miners weigh, bullion heads for historically bad year By Alastair Sharp TORONTO, Dec 30 (Reuters) - Canada's main stock index slipped marginally in light trade on Monday, with gold-mining shares weighing heavily as bullion headed for its biggest annual loss in 32 years.
+* TSX ends down 6.59 points, or 0.05 pct, at 13,581.39 * Gold miners weigh, bullion heads for historically bad year By Alastair Sharp TORONTO, Dec 30 (Reuters) - Canada's main stock index slipped marginally in light trade on Monday, with major gold miners weighing heavily as bullion headed for its worst annual performance in 32 years, while gains for some financial stocks softened the blow.

-The annual gain for the S&P 500 and other U.S. indices was supported by the U.S. Federal Reserve's massive stimulus efforts, which the central bank only this month started to withdraw.
+The annual gain for the S&P 500 and other U.S. indexes was supported by the U.S. Federal Reserve's massive stimulus efforts, which the central bank only this month decided to start to trim.

 The price of gold has fallen nearly 30 percent this year, weighing on the many mining companies listed in Toronto and dragging down the index as a whole.